 How to get the edge on your next project

 Wrap it up

 1. Keep your used paintbrush fresh for weeks.
 If you’re painting several coats on a piece then you’ll need to save your paintbrush for another day.
 Don’t fancy washing your brush every time you use it?
 Wrap it in kitchen foil and leave it in the fridge to keep it fresh and ready to use for weeks.

 2. Don’t dry out.
-Dried paint on the edge of the can will stop the lid shutting properly and let air in.
-Instead wipe excess paint on a rubber band over the handle.
-Also add some cling film under the lid before sealing the can tight.
+Dried paint on the edge of the can will stop the lid from shutting properly and let air in.
+Instead, wipe excess paint on a rubber band over the handle.
+Also, add some cling film under the lid before sealing the can tight.

 Keep it clean

 3. Label your wax brushes.
 Don’t always wash your wax brushes thoroughly?
 (Is a lazy-DIYer theme emerging?).
 Give each brush a purpose such as only for use with dark wax.
 Then if you don’t wash it perfectly you won’t ruin a piece by putting the wrong colour wax on it.
 After all, no one wants to wax on to then have to wax off!

 Speaking of wax and brushes, see how this upcycled globe turned out!